Oracle Java Licensing and Audit FAQ Guide

 - Use Oracle Java in Production: The subscription grants you the right to use Oracle JDK on desktops, servers, or the cloud for commercial purposes (essentially covering the license requirement).

-- Access to Updates & Patches: Subscribers access the latest Java SE updates, including security patches, for all supported versions (Java 8, 11, 17, etc.) via Oracle’s support portal.
-This means you can keep your Java installations up-to-date beyond the public free periods.
+- Access to Updates & Patches: Subscribers have access to the latest Java SE updates, including security patches, for all supported versions (Java 8, 11, 17, etc.) via Oracle’s support portal.
+This means you can keep your Java installations up to date beyond the public free periods.

-- Support Services: You can file support tickets with Oracle for Java issues.
-As part of the subscription, Oracle provides 24/7 support, helps diagnose problems, and more.
+- Support Services: You can submit support tickets to Oracle for Java-related issues.
+As part of the subscription, Oracle provides 24/7 support, helps diagnose problems, and offers additional benefits.

 - Tools: In the past, certain management tools (like the Advanced Management Console for managing Java usage in an enterprise) and commercial features (flight recorder, etc.) required a subscription.
 Those features are included under the subscription terms if you need them.

 Java SE Subscription is Oracle’s “pay-as-you-go” plan to legally run Java in a business.
-Instead of a one-time license, it’s a recurring monthly fee per usage metric (which we’ll discuss below).
+Instead of a one-time license, it’s a recurring monthly fee based on usage metrics (which we’ll discuss below).

 This model started around 2018 for Java 8 and 11 users and has since evolved into the current “Java SE Universal Subscription.”
 It ensures your organization is compliant and supported.